cuplv/biggroum/README.md

 In the project we also provide two experimental front-ends useful to experiment with the system:

-- 'fixr_groum_search_frontend` is a react web application showing the search capabilities in a standalone  web application (old demo)
+- `fixr_groum_search_frontend` is a react web application showing the search capabilities in a standalone  web application (old demo)

 - [Fixrbot](https://github.com/cuplv/FixrBot) is a GitHub app interfacing the search web service with GitHub: the app responds to the GitHub web-hooks (e.g., our app is invoked whenever a user creates a pull request) with the goal of continuously analyzng a user-defined repository on GitHub.
 The app then interacts with the developer providing the list of found anomalies and fixes.